DanJFox86/mvp-starter/_PRESS-RELEASE.md

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

-  "I enjoy cooking but something always happens that mess up my plans.
+  "I enjoy cooking but something always happens that messes up my plans.
 Sometimes that tomato that should have been good for a couple days goes bad sooner than I expected, or I accidentally grabbed nutmeg instead of paprika at the store.
-I have 5 nutmegs in my pantry!
+I have 8 nutmegs in my pantry!
 So frustrating, I just want to cook a nice little meal!
 Re-Fridgerator-Ducer has helped me tremendously!
 No need for me to get stressed out when a little bump messes up my plans, changing course on the fly to another recipe has never been easier!"

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.